 How To Stop Toddlers From Throwing Food

 Stop it!
 Stop it!, Ahh!
-Not Again, mummy’s worst nightmare begins at meal times when a toddler starts throwing his food.
+Not Again, Mummy’s worst nightmare begins at mealtime when a toddler starts throwing his food.
 This is normal and might happen during every child’s developmental milestones.
-Of course, it’s not a good habit and must be stopped, But throwing things is part of their skill development.
+Of course, it’s not a good habit and must be stopped.
+But throwing things is part of their skill development.
 Changing this kind of behavior may take some practice.

 How To Stop Toddlers From Throwing Food